jengalas/bwaf-bbw/about/boardandstaff.md

       of several organizations and is active in the AIA New York Committee on Architecture for Education, Non-Traditional Employment for Women (NEW), and Beverly Willis Architecture Foundation (BWAF).
-  - title: Kirsten Sibilia, Assoc.
-AIA, LEED AP
-    title_role: Trustee
-    image: "/v1618329835/191218-Sibilia_Kirsten-7042_2019-12-20_12_54_18_qp8tam.jpg"
-    description: |-
-      Kirsten Sibilia is a vocal advocate for the value of design and the need for social justice.
-She is the Managing Principal at Dattner Architects, she focuses on the firm’s health and vitality.
-Her design training and entrepreneurial spirit have allowed her to approach the business side of the practice as a design project; with each initiative, she reflects the firm’s commitment to improving public life, through the creation of resilient and sustainable urban density.
-      Kirsten holds a Bachelor of Fine Arts from Parsons School of Design and a Bachelor of Arts from the New School.
   - title: Lynn N. Simon, FAIA, LEED Fellow
     title_role: Trustee
     image: "/v1643050030/LNSimonheadshot_qp6xvg.jpg"